 Edmonton classes are held at Sadie’s K9 Stay & Play at 8521 Argyll.

 Devon classes are held at the Dog Shoppe 36 Exploration Drive in Devon.

 St. Albert classes are held at Mr. Pet’s 580 St. Albert Trail.

 In our Functional Obedience classes, we begin to develop a language that both you and your dog can understand.

 Sept – July 6 weeks – $220

-Level One is a beginning class and we cover a wide range of things: the foundation of manners and obedience, socialization, social skills with both dogs and humans, basic canine behaviour and communication, how to prevent and manage undesireable behaviour.
+Level One is a beginning class and we cover a wide range of things: the foundation of manners and obedience, socialization, social skills with both dogs and humans, basic canine behaviour and communication, how to prevent and manage undesireable behaviour, how to deal with specific issues.
 We cover the Big 6 of basic obedience – come, sit, stay, down, walk nicely and stand as well as a variety of more “functional” commands such as leave it, drop it, move, etc, etc, etc.